geonetwork/core-geonetwork/docs/manual/docs/customizing-application/adding-static-pages.md

 To add new static pages go to **Admin Console** -->  **Settings** -->  **Static Pages** and select the **+ New Static Page** option, providing the following information:

 - **Language**: User interface language in which the static page will be displayed.
+  (3 letters like 'eng', 'ita', 'fra' ...)
 - **Page identifier**: A unique text identifier for the page.
+  This value should be encoded
 - **Page label**: Label to display on the link.
 - **Page icon**: (Optional) Icon to display next to the link label.
 - **Format**: Format of the static page: